 The drother pought the bog frow the omner aud daip cash.

 Teachers misunderstanding Dyslexia often need to comprehend that Sally, Sarah, Johnny or whomever their Dyslexia students are, are reading this sentence multiple times to be able to cipher it.
 There are at least 12 combinations of reading that this sentence could have into Dyslexia spellings.
 The more linear the font the harder it will be able to cipher because the more similar the letters will be when reading.

 Dyslexia Teachers need to know that Dyslexia is a dys, not dis.
 The first correction in the classroom needs to be this concept.
-The Dyslexic students don’t have a Dislexic, like a Disease, they have Dyslexic perception and Dyslexia Insight.
-Many times teachers say that Dyslexic students are brilliant but they just don’t know how to ‘turn it off’, which is true.
+The Dyslexic students don’t have a Dyslexic, like a Disease, they have Dyslexic perception and Dyslexia Insight.
+Many times, teachers say that Dyslexic students are brilliant, but they just don’t know how to ‘turn it off’, which is true.

 The Terror of Reading with Dyslexia Out Loud

-Too many teachers misunderstand Dyslexia and believe that Dyslexic students are trying to be funny or entertain the other students because having Dyslexia is a fun thing all by itself at times.
-It is a very interesting perception to have being Dyslexic.
+Too many teachers teaching Dyslexia believe that Dyslexic students are trying to be funny or entertain the other students because having Dyslexia is a fun thing all by itself at times.
+It is a very interesting perception to have been Dyslexic.